zatkiller/zatkiller/README.md

 - 💬 I am passionate about **learning new technologies and how to build scalable applications**

-- 🌱 I’m currently learning about **Database Systems and Operating Systems**
+- 🌱 I’m currently learning about **Computer Networks and Distributed Systems**

 - 💻 All of my projects are available at [https://www.dylanghee.com/](https://www.dylanghee.com/)